jessezach/RobotEyes/README.md

 ```robotframework
 Library    RobotEyes    test    0.01
 ```
-- The `open eyes` keyword after the `open browser` keyword.
+- The `Open Eyes` keyword after the `Open Browser` keyword.
 - Any of the image capture keywords.
-E.g `capture full screen`
+E.g `Capture Full Screen`
-- The `compare images` keyword after capturing the desired images.
+- The `Compare Images` keyword after capturing the desired images.

 For Example:
 ```robotframework